 Borrow or barter instead of buy

 In the days of barn raisings, it was very common for neighbors to share with neighbors.
-When it comes to having fun while still paying down debt, borrowing is a great way to have experiences without spending money.
+When it comes to having fun while still paying off debt, borrowing is a great way to have experiences without spending money.

 Start a side hustle for spending cash